Women in the Nepalese Civil War: Women's economic oppression

-Until 2008, Nepali society was structured around a feudal system, which was dominated by peasant production.
-This meant that the state as well as powerful local nobility were able to influence the access individuals had to land, which disadvantaged many groups in Nepal.
-In fact, according to a NGO, Rural Reconstruction Nepal, 50% of the households in Nepal own only 6.6 percent of the land, whereas the top 9 percent of landowners are in control of 47 percent of the land.
+Until 2008, Nepali society was structured around a feudal system that was dominated by peasant production.
+This meant that the state as well as the powerful local nobility were able to influence the access individuals had to land, which disadvantaged many groups in Nepal.
+In fact, according to a NGO, Rural Reconstruction Nepal, 50% of the households in Nepal own only 6.6 percent of the land, whereas the top 9 percent of landowners control 47 percent of the land.
 This skewed distribution of land has led to high rates of poverty across the nations as individuals do not have enough land to be self-sufficient and they are further exploited by the high interest rates they pay due to borrowing money from local lenders and government loan agencies.
 Although feudalism has inhibited the economic progress of numerous communities across Nepal, women in particular have been victims of this system.
-Women's economic mobility in Nepal has long been hindered by the patrilineal relation of the land-ownership system, which prevented women from inheriting land and subsequently denied them of the right to own land to the same extent as their male counterparts.
+Women's economic mobility in Nepal has long been hindered by the patrilineal relation of the land-ownership system, which prevented women from inheriting land and subsequently denied them the right to own land to the same extent as their male counterparts.
 This unequal access to land was aggravated by the fact that over 90 percent of female workers in 2001 were employed in the agriculture industry, the majority of whom were disproportionately tasked with hard labor and were still paid less than half the amount of their male counterparts.
 One of the major goals of the Maoist Party was to uproot Nepal's longstanding feudal system, which could have furthered the attractiveness of the movement to disadvantaged groups such as rural women.